crcn/tandem-old/README.md

 ### Code Example

-For the initial version, this application is *intended* to be used with *simple* visual components throughout the application codebase.
+For the initial version, this app is *intended* to be used with *simple* visual components throughout the app codebase.
 Each component should live in their own file for re-usability.
 Visual interface files will be requirable in javascript files like so:

 ```javascript
 var Button = require('./button.ibf'); //